bioinfo-arctic/FSK2053/Spring_2026/Practical_Reference_database.md

 crabs --export --input References_filtered_Rajidae.txt --output BLAST_Rajidae/BLAST_Rajidae --export-format 'blast-tax'
 ```

+The database has now been created, and it is possible to use this database in the exact same way that you used the predownloaded database in the previous exercise, you just have to modify your path.
+You can try to make this work at home if you would like to test further.

-### Post-curation checks
+### Post-curation checks (in plenum)

-<mark>**Mads work from here**</mark>:
+The post-curation check is all about thinking critically about the reference database once it has been built.
+Now that you know what species went into your reference database, and you known what species of fishes occur in Nordic waters, you can begin to evaluate how good your database actually is.
+Knowing the limits and biases of your reference database is equally important to the efforts going into building it.
+When working with organisms where we have a good understanding of what *should* exist in Nordic waters, we can compare the species going into the database with the species we know could exist here, as we have done in this exercise.
+However, sometimes we do not know the origin of e.g. a fish product, or we have limited knowledge of what species could exist in a given environment from which a sample was taken.
+And with climate change, ballast waters, and all the other human-induced impacts, non-native or invasive species are more likely to establish in new areas.
+It is therefore important to consider what it is you want to use your database for, when choosing how to design it.
+Here you have some questions to reflect on during class if we have time, otherwise to think about at home.

+<mark>**Question 13**</mark>: What should we do about data entries that aren't known to occur in Nordic waters?
+How do these affect our inference if included?

+<mark>**Question 14**</mark>: How should we deal with data entries where specimens aren't identified to specices level?

+<mark>**Question 15**</mark>: What would be your criteria for blacklisting (removing) certain entries?
+When do we "know enough" to throw out a sequence from the reference database?

+<mark>**Question 16**</mark>: Are any species from your taxonomically limited group missing in your reference database?
+If so, is this a problem when you try to identify a sequence of unknown origin?

-<mark>**Question x**</mark>: Did knowing what species exist in Nordic countries change your perception of how good the database was for your target group?
+<mark>**Question 17**</mark>: Did knowing what species exist in Nordic countries change your perception of how good the database was for your target group?

-<mark>**Include examples of species missing barcodes, which we cannot fix bioinformatically**</mark>:

-### Further considerations
-#### Fill in a premade sheet of species characteristics in terms of the database (exercise for students)?
-#### Follow up questions with some information about primer mismatches and likelihoods of detection?
-Or too much?
-#### Provide some sequence data and ask what species are present in the eDNA samples (ask students to discuss our limitations here after the exercise)?
-Too much for the exercise?
-Could be an assignment
+<mark>**Question 18**</mark>: Is your database designed to detect invasive species?
+What would you do differently if you wanted to have early detection mechanisms for detecting invasive species?

-#### Some people go the extra mile during their taxonomic assignment.
-Imagine you get a hit to species A (living in Norway) and an equally good hit to species B (only known from Greenland).
-Is it fair to assume your hit comes from the Norwegian species?
-Could be the exercise.
+<mark>**Question 19**</mark>: If you get an equally good hit to a species only known from Greenland to a species known to occur in Norway, is it fair to assume that the sequence originated the Norwegian species, if your sample is from Norway?

-#### Similarly, if we get hits to three wolffish species (*Anarhichas lupus* - more coastal, *Anarhichas minor* and *Anarhichas denticulatus* both known to live further offshore).
+<mark>**Question 20**</mark>: In the case of the three wolffish species (*Anarhichas lupus*, *Anarhichas minor* and *Anarhichas denticulatus*), *A. lupus* is known to be more coastal, whereas the other two are usually found further off shore.
 Is it fair to decide which of the species we found using the barcode, assuming our sample was from the coastal zone?
-Could also be the exercise.

-### Further reflection and critical thinking

-<mark>**Question x**</mark>: What should we do about data entries that aren't known to occur in Nordic waters?

-<mark>**Question x**</mark>: How should we deal with data entries where specimens aren't identified to specices level?

-<mark>**Question x**</mark>: What would be your criteria for blacklisting (removing) certain entries?
-When do we "know enough" to throw out a sequence from the reference database?

-## Examples of groups of fishes present in Nordic countries
+## All fishes present in Nordic countries from your nine taxonomically limited groups

 #### Table of all the 178 species belonging to the nine taxonomically limited groups that you are working with in this session.
 All of these are known to occur in waters of Nordic countries.